LondonStageDB/website/README.md

 ##### `en.pak`

-Copy this file to somewhere in the Sphinx installation directory structure.
+Copy this file to the Sphinx installation directory.

 When it has been placed, be sure to update the `lemmatizer_base` in the **common** section of the `sphinx.conf` file (not yet copied).
 The setting should be the path of the containing folder of the file.

 ##### `stopwords.txt`

-Copy this file to somewhere in the Sphinx installation directory structure.
+Copy this file to the Sphinx installation directory.

 When it has been placed, be sure to update the setting `stopwords` in all 3 **index** sections of the `sphinx.conf` file (not yet copied).
 The setting should be the full path of the file.

 ##### `sphinx.example.conf`